Healthy Homes Assessment Greenmeadows

 Draught Stopping Greenmeadows

-Draughts may lead to less temperature in households.
-A draughty home costs more to heat, meaning wasting energy and resulting in higher bills.
+Draughts may lead to dropping temperatures within households.
+A draughty home is more expensive to heat, resulting in wasted energy and increased bills.

-If you are able to feel external air getting in, or see a clear draught out of a hole or gap, then it is most likely a gap or hole which requirements sealing in somehow.
-Large cracks and gaps should be stopped permanently.
-Any gaps greater than 3mm that let air into or out within the home require seals.
-For example, if the open fireplace is not in use, it may cause draughts and must be sealed off.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as far as imaginable.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a gap or hole or crack, then it is most likely a gap or an opening that needs sealing in somehow.
+Cracks or gaps with large gaps must be sealed permanently.
+Cracks that are greater than 3mm and let air into or out within your house need seals.
+For example, if the open fireplace is not in use, it can cause draughts and should be sealed off.
+Property managers and landlords are responsible for ensuring that these draughts are stopped whenever imaginable.

-You don’t require to block off holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow for the movement of the building as the home heats and cools, so that they can still be closed and opened rather than securing.
-We will examine all doors and windows as part of an Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps that are part of the building.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure when the home gets warmer and cooler, to allow them to be opened and closed rather than being stuck.
+We will inspect every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections